 Affiliated research centers at Dartmouth

-The following centers and programs are located at Dartmouth College, Geisel School of Medicine at Dartmouth, or Dartmouth-Hitchcock Medical Center, and are affiliated with Norris Cotton Cancer Center and cancer research.
+The following centers and programs are located at Dartmouth College, Geisel School of Medicine at Dartmouth, or Dartmouth Hitchcock Medical Center, and are affiliated with Dartmouth Cancer Center and cancer research.

 - Animal Care and Use Program

 - Center for Environmental Health Sciences at Dartmouth

 - Center for Immunotherapy

 - Dartmouth Advanced Imaging Center

 - Dartmouth Center for Clinical and Translational Science (SYNERGY)

 - Dartmouth Lung Biology Center

 - Hood Center for Children and Families